liquity/V2-gov/README.md

 Users may also allocate vetos to Initiatives via `Governance.allocateLQTY`.
 Just like voting power, LQTY allocated for vetoing accrues “veto power” linearly, and internal calculations and accounting are identical.

-An Initiative which has received a sufficient quantity of vetoes is not claimable, and can be permissionlessly unregistered - see the “Initiative states” section for the precise threshold formulation [LINK]
+An Initiative which has received a sufficient quantity of vetoes is not claimable, and can be permissionlessly unregistered - see the [Initiative states section](#initiative-states) for the precise threshold formulation.

 ## Allocations across epochs